Rezopole/asbrief/README.md

 - [ ]	man pages, examples

 #### data sorting and consolidations
+- [x]   use a dns-provided external lookup for IP-AS matches
 - [ ]   read _All_ prefixes as-path from instead of only the _Bests_.
 - [ ]   check for multiple-AS appartainances (?)
-- [ ]   retrieve the full view via snmp ??
+- [x]   retrieve the full view via snmp ?? (probably won't do, because of new external lookup)
 - [ ]   use whois and an inner cache for per-AS repartition
 - [x]   use a BGP full-view dump for per-AS repartition
 - [x]   use a mac-address registry for human-clarifyed output (iptraf format ?)